Home » Blog » Import Emails » How to Import MBOX to Exchange Server?- Safe Guide

 5. Drag and drop imported MBOX from local folders to configured account.

-6. After that, MBOX file starts synching with configured Exchange.
+6. After that, MBOX file starts syncing with configured Exchange.

 7. Lastly, sign in to your Exchange account and see imported MBOX.